 Last school year, I polled a small group of college students about what made them feel the most stressed in college.
-Mostly juniors, their answers varied but were all specifically related to not having enough time to do everything required of them.
+Mostly juniors, their answers varied but were all explicitly related to insufficient time to do everything required.
 Why did these students not elaborate with reports of disparaging feelings of overwhelm, doom, or stress?
 Did they know what stress looked like on themselves?

-It turns out these kids are not only academically involved, but heavily socially involved through teams, Greek life, study groups, clubs, and volunteering.
-As if fifteen or eighteen credit hours are not enough, you would expect these college students to express feelings of overload and burnout, and to be concerned about their mental health and overall well-being, but a certain observation lead me to understand why these students did not allow stress to register as overwhelm or anxiety.
+It turns out these kids are not only academically involved but heavily socially involved through teams, Greek life, study groups, clubs, and volunteering.
+As if fifteen or eighteen credit hours are not enough, you would expect these college students to express feelings of overload and burnout and to be concerned about their mental health and overall well-being.
+Still, a certain observation led me to understand why these students did not allow stress to register as overwhelm or anxiety.

 To them, stress was an integral part of their existence.
 It was analogous to being a college student.
-They accepted the possibility that stress was present and they tolerated its existence.
-They formed a vision of stress and all of its glory, and used this visual to help them regulate the negative impact of stress.
+They accepted the possibility that stress was present and tolerated its existence.
+They formed a vision of stress and its glory and used this visual to help them regulate the negative impact of stress.

 This was more than a forced positive attitude about stress.
 This was tapping into their mental and emotional resources to cope.
-They became familiar with how stress felt on them, how it looked on them, and how to wear it successfully by staying busy, committing, and forming meaning relationships.
+They became familiar with how pressure felt on them, how it looked, and how to wear it successfully by staying busy, committing, and forming meaningful relationships.

 Even more remarkable?
 Not one of the ten students was willing to scale back on obligations despite sometimes feeling overwhelmed.
 They could not visualize their lives differently.
 They existed in this kind of whirlwind where stress became the energy behind the spin (eustress.)

-Did they mention some healthy and not so healthy ways in which they destressed?
+Did they mention some healthy and not-so-healthy ways in which they distressed?
 Of course.
 Did they look sleep deprived?
 Yes.
-Were they craving a home cooked meal because they were tired of fast food?
-You bet, but these college students seemed inherently calm when talking about missing a deadline, accomplishing less than expected, and having to say “no.”
+Were they craving a home-cooked meal because they were tired of fast food?
+You bet, but these college students seemed inherently calm when discussing missing a deadline, accomplishing less than expected, and having to say “no.”

-They seemed to be masters at planning ahead, communicating needs, asking for support, and adapting.
-They had no issue with asking for extensions, payment plans, and even alternative options to attending a meeting or a class.
+They seemed to be masters at planning, communicating needs, asking for support, and adapting.
+They had no issue asking for extensions, payment plans, or even alternative options for attending a meeting or class.
 They met with professors, arranged coffee with a friend, and even skipped meetings when needing to collect themselves mentally.
-They displayed very little fear of over involvement, failure, burnout, or even success.
+They displayed little fear of over-involvement, failure, burnout, or success.
 It was apparent that being involved proved to be the most effective stress management.

 Aside from this (maybe) unusual group, every college student perceives stress and being overwhelmed differently.
 While academic pressures impact one student, another student feels isolated by social and emotional stressors.
-Finances worry certain students while fear of failure halts others.
-In addition, there are many factors that play in to how well a person senses, responds and maneuvers through stress.
-Personality, genetics, life experiences, and practice all determine how well one copes with stress or succumbs to its negative effects.
-Some people have to learn the skill of managing stress, while others have the inherent ability.
+Finances worry certain students, while fear of failure halts others.
+In addition, many factors play into how well a person senses, responds, and maneuvers through stress.
+Personality, genetics, life experiences, and practice determine how well one copes with stress or succumbs to its adverse effects.
+Some people have to learn to manage stress, while others have the inherent ability.

 20 Ways College Students Can Cope With Stress